UnaCloud/unacloudIaaS2.0/README.md

 Now you must open a console and configure the local variables executing the client configuration program (“java –jar ClientConfigurer.jar”).
 This program will ask for the machine hostname (LOCAL_HOSTNAME, name used by the agent to identify itself against the server), VMWare “vmrun.exe” location (VMRUN_DIRECTORY, found on “C:\Program Files\VMware\VMware VIX\vmrun.exe” as default), VirtualBox “VBoxManage.exe” location (VBOX_DIRECTORY, found on “C:\Program Files\Oracle\VirtualBox\VBoxManage.exe” as default) and repository path (VM_REPO_PATH, directory used to copy and save the virtual machines) variables.
 You require to configure at least one hypervisor path and the repository location.
 If you don’t insert a specific hostname, the agent will use the machine hostname.

 Finally, when the configuration process is finished, you must add the ClientUpdater.jar file as a boot script, following these steps:
-*	Create a text file like the next one that will include commands in order to change the path and executes client updater jar.
+*	Create a text file like the next one that will include commands in order to change the path and execute the client updater jar.
 Save it as a .bat file.

 > ####startUnacloud.bat